 Thus, I believe a podcast should be used as a growth engine for your business, not as the business.

 And that’s not to say having a podcast as a business doesn’t work.
 In some cases, it does.
-However, if you sell products or services, then using your podcast to amplify your results is one optimum way to leverage your show.
+However, if you sell products or services, then using your podcast to amplify your results is one optimum way to leverage your podcast.

 Recording a podcast is the easy part!
 As mentioned above, all you need is some basic equipment and a laptop.